-Ramesey was never captured and probably never made it to shore and likely drown or otherwise died.
-He remains Missing In Action.
+Photographer Ramesey probably never made it to shore.
+He might have drown or otherwise died.
+He remains listed as Missing In Action (MIA).

-Pilot Good was able to fly further south to the vicinity of Labu, where he successfully ditched and deployed the life raft and paddled to shore.
-Assisted by a missionary, he was transported aboard a barge operated by the U. S. Army 41st Infantry Division and was returned to duty.
+Pilot Good reached shore near Labu and was aided by a missionary.
+Afterwards, he was transported aboard a barge operated by the U. S. Army 41st Infantry Division and was later returned to duty.

-Crew members Ramsey and Fox were officially declared dead on December 17, 1945.
-Both are memorialized on the tablets of the missing at Manila American Cemetery.
+Ramsey and Fox were officially declared dead on December 17, 1945.
+Both remain listed as Missing In Action (MIA).
+Both are memorialized at Manila American Cemetery on the tablets of the missing.

-American Battle Monuments Commission (ABMC) lists Ramsey assigned to the 90th Bombardment Squadron.
+American Battle Monuments Commission (ABMC) - William M. Ramsey

 FindAGrave - SSgt Joseph Fox (tablets of the missing photo)